asadRiaz00/microservices/tutorials/convert float into INT in pandas libarary_final.md

 +++
-title = "how to convert a float to an integer in a Pandas DataFrame" date = 2020-02-22T10:32:59+01:00 draft = false weight = 120 keywords = [""]
+title = "how to convert a float to an integer in a Pandas DataFrame" date = 2020-02-24T00:00:59+01:00 draft = false weight = 120 keywords = [""]
-description = "This tutorial demonstrates  to convert a float to an integer in a Pandas DataFrame." tags = ["", ""] author = "Jinku Hu" postlink = 12364981 inarticle = true
+description = "This tutorial demonstrates  to convert a float to an integer in a Pandas DataFrame." tags = ["python", "pandas", "floating-point", "integer", "dataset", ""] author = "Asad Riaz" postlink = 21291259 inarticle = true

 +++

-We will  demonstrates method   to convert a float to an integer in a Pandas `DataFrame`.
+We will demonstrate the method to convert a float to an integer in a Pandas `DataFrame`.

-First we create random array using `numpy` library and then convert it into `Dataframe`.
+First, we create a random array using a  `numpy`library and then convert it into `Dataframe`.

 ```python
 import pandas as pd